cconkrig/EMQX-Auth-Worker/README.md

     auth_req:
       url: "https://<your-worker-url>/auth"
       method: post
+      headers:
+        Authorization: "Bearer <your-api-key>"
       body:
         username: "%u"
         password: "%P"
     acl_req:
       url: "https://<your-worker-url>/acl"
       method: post
+      headers:
+        Authorization: "Bearer <your-api-key>"
       body:
         username: "%u"
         action: "%A"
         topic: "%t"
 ```

+## CI/CD Configuration

+- The GitHub Actions workflow will:
+  - Use `envsubst` to inject the value of `EMQX_KV_NAMESPACE_ID` into `wrangler.toml` before deployment.
+  - Set the Worker secret `API_KEY` from the `EMQX_AUTH_API_KEY` secret.
+  - Deploy using the Cloudflare API token and account ID.
+- **No sensitive values are hardcoded.**
+- To change the KV namespace or API key, update the corresponding GitHub variable/secret.

 ## Logging
 - All requests and results are logged with `console.log`.